piyushpatel2005/ionic3-angular/README.md

 json-server --watch db.json -d 2000
 ```

+The Navigation is handled through NavController and NavParams
 ## More Info:

 Please, contact the repo developer for more information on the project.